Skip Navigation

 International

-Tunisair is the national airline of Tunisia and is based at Tunis-Carthage International Airport (TUN) near Tunis.
+Tunis-Carthage International Airport (TUN) near the capital Tunis is in fact the second busiest airport in the country, after Monastir International Airport.
+Tunisair is the national airline of Tunisia.
 International destinations include those to and from Algiers, Amman, Amsterdam, Athens, Bahrain, Barcelona, Berlin, Brussels, Cairo, Casablanca, Copenhagen, Damascus, Dubai, Frankfurt, Geneva, Hamburg, Istanbul, Jeddah, Kuwait, Lisbon, London, Lyon, Madrid, Marseille, Milan, Munich, Paris, Rome, Stockholm and Zürich, among many others.
 Several French cities are served as well.
 About 20 other airlines serve the airport as well, mainly from Europe and Northern Africa.

 Domestic